 - Can the applicant provide a list of funding sources that cover the cost of the initial clinical trial?

 Internal selection process

-- Brief (2-page maximum) research plan including summary budget;
+- Brief (two-page maximum) research plan including summary budget;

 - Letter of support from department chair/center director;